 The practicum is conducted in your home state.
-It may be adjusted on an individual basis to meet your own state's requirements.
+It may be adjusted on an individual basis to meet your own state's requirements, but only in states where such requirements exceed those of Massachusetts.
 Discuss your needs with the program coordinator.